pristineio/webrtc-build-scripts/README.md

 A fast internet connection.... for your own sanity

 ###### Installation
+--IMPORTANT NOTE-- The Coccoapods bitbucket repo hit the hard filesize limit, I am working with the cocoapods team to move to an HTTP source.
+Unfortunately the transistion between git and http wasn't smooth but I will update soon.

 libjingle_peerconnection is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile: